MicroStrategy/rest-api-docs/docs/common-workflows/manage-prompt-objects/update-a-prompts-definition-within-a-changeset.md

 ---
-title: Workflow Sample - Update a Prompt's Definition within a Changeset
+title: Workflow sample - Update a prompt's definition within a changeset
-sidebar_label: Update a Prompt's Definition within a Changeset
+sidebar_label: Update a prompt's definition within a changeset
 description: This workflow demonstrates how to update a prompt's definition through the Modeling service.
 ---